 Jennie’s masterclass had a particular focus on training and exercising young horses on the lunge, but the legendary rider and trainer’s advice and tips can be applied to horses of any age.

-1. Before starting to lunge a horse walk it in-hand on the right rein around the area where it is going to be worked so it can get its bearings.
+1. Walk the horse in-hand on the right rein around the area where it is going to be worked before you start so it can get its bearings.
 If you don’t have a lunge pen, you can improvise and make a suitable area in the corner of a field or by cutting off your arena with blocks or wings and poles.
 Once the horse is settled waking in-hand then change the rein and lead it in the opposite direction.

 “By showing it the lunging area on the right rein first, this means it will leap inwards away from the handler if scared or spooky, rather than over the top you,” explains Jennie.